rikhuijzer/PrecompileSignatures.jl/README.md

 ## How does this package compare to running code during the precompilation phase?

-Some package nowadays run code during the precompilation phase.
+Some packages nowadays run code during the precompilation phase.
 For example, at the time of writing, [`Makie.jl`](https://github.com/JuliaPlots/Makie.jl) runs

 ```julia
 ## src/precompiles.jl
 function _precompile_()